MicrosoftDocs/dynamics-365-ai/ai-docs/sales/faqs-sales-insights.md

 </table>

 >[!NOTE]
->For relationship analytics, support for Exchange online is available only in North America (NAM) and Europe, the Middle East, and Africa (EMEA).
+>Currently, for relationship analytics, support for Exchange online is available only in North America (NAM) and Europe, the Middle East, and Africa (EMEA).

 **What languages are supported now?**<br>
 Sales insights support the following languages:<br>